filevich/elegont/README.md

 ---

 How it all started:
-> me@2017: "Ok, time to learn go-lang that you all are talking about".
+> me@2017: "Ok, time to learn this go-lang that you all seem to be talking about".

 > alright let's make a simple if-statement: `if (true) foo()`